code-warrior/code-warrior.github.io/tutorials/submitting-assignments-using-github-desktop/README.md

 **Note**: Before proceeding, make sure you’re using the latest stable release of GitHub Desktop.
 As of this writing, version 223, Hasty Things Done Hastily, is the latest. **Do not use the beta version**.
 If you need to download GitHub Desktop, go [here](https://desktop.github.com) and scroll all the way to the bottom of the page for the latest stable version.

 1. Log in to [GitHub](https://github.com/login) and visit the assignment’s repository, or repo, page.
-For example, I’d visit `https://github.com/code-warrior/assignment-1`.
+For this example, I’ll use a dummy, or slug, repo called `assignment-1`, `https://github.com/code-warrior/assignment-1`.
 ![](img/Screenshot 2017-07-16 10.25.00.png)
 2. Fork the `assignment-1` repo by clicking the word `fork` in the upper right hand corner.
 ![](img/Screenshot 2017-07-16 10.25.00 2.png)